eepycee/DGMBL/README.md

 As of V1.1-DELTA

-can open calculator
+can open calculator,
-open it 10 times
+open it 10 times,
-shutdown your pc
+shutdown your pc,
-explode (closes)
+explode (closes),
 and a secret :)